Resolude/wget-downloader/README.md

     http://example.com/path/to/file/episode_6105_hd.mp4

-The shows are separated by newlines to denote the beginning of a new season.
+The URLs are separated by blank lines to denote the beginning of a new season.
 The episodes must be listed in order and cannot skip episodes.
-For example, if you have ten episodes in one season, they must be in ascending order from one to ten with no gaps in between.
-If the start point is not season one, episode one, then an alternate start point can be specified by using arguments as described in the usage section.
+For example, if you have ten episodes in one season, they must be in ascending order from one to ten with no missing episodes in between.
+If the start point is not season one episode one, then an alternate start point can be specified by using arguments as described in the usage section.